Rate Limiting for Stellar Horizon

 Learn how not to burst over the available dynamic limit in a period of time for Stellar Horizon.

-As a user of Stellar Horizon, you may run into rate limits from time to time.
-Stellar Horizon rate limits are intelligently designed to allow for burstable access.
-They do not naively enforce a rate limit via a raw quota mechanism or an average distribution over unit time.
+Stellar Horizon users may encounter rate limits from time to time.
+These limits are designed intelligently to allow for bursts of access rather than enforcing a strict quota or average distribution over time.

 Maintain Visibility with Headers